 The New England Patriots have long been viewed as the cheaters of the National Football League.
 Most recently, the team was investigated for illegally filming the Cincinnati Bengals during the 2019 season.
-No one can forget Deflategate or Spygate, either.
+No one can forget Deflategate (not the Colts) or Spygate, either.

-Scandals like these have cast a dark cloud on Tom Brady and Bill Belichick’s six-Super Bowl championship dynasty in Foxborough, Massachusetts.
+Scandals like these have put a dark mark on Tom Brady and Bill Belichick's six-Super Bowl championship dynasty in Foxborough, Massachusetts.
 Even Patriots owner Robert Kraft has had his fair share of bad publicity (to say the least).

 In 1982, the "Snowplow Game" kickstarted a long history of cheating in New England and changed the NFL's rules.